-Companies who wish to operate an online gaming company in or from Malta must possess a valid licence of the relevant class issued by the MGA.
-Applicants may apply for either or all of the following licences:
+Companies who wish to operate an online gaming company in or from Malta must possess a valid licence issued by the MGA, being either a B2C or a B2B licence.

 For B2C licences, applicants are required to identify the types of games that will be offered, and the Regulations recognise four types:

 • Type 1: Games of chance played against the house, the outcome of which is determined by a random generator, and shall include casino type games, including roulette, blackjack, baccarat, poker played against the house, lotteries, secondary lotteries and virtual sports games.

 • Type 2: Games of chance played against the house, the outcome of which is not generated randomly, but is determined by the result of an event or competition extraneous to a game of chance, and whereby the operator manages its own risk by managing the odds offered to the player.